ZippoGreen - Online Lighter Store

 This felt like a failure at the time.
 In hindsight, it was a highly valuable lesson.

 ZippoGreen was the first web-based project that I developed from scratch, and it taught me the challenges in transferring design into code to ensure consistency and practicality.
-Therefore, my design focus for this project was technical feasibility rather than aesthetics, which allowed me to learn a lot about how information architecture and user interactions are developed.
+Therefore, my design focus for this project was technical feasibility rather than aesthetics, which allowed me to learn a lot about how information architecture and user interactions are implemented.

 This experience has allowed me to better understand engineers' workflow and technical capacities, which I hope will help me collaborate with them more effectively in cross-functional teams.

-What I’d do differently
+What Iโd do differently

+I underestimated how long authentication and database setup would take.
 This experience completely changed how I work with engineers now: I would ask about implementation complexity early, not after designs are finalized.

 I assumed categories that made sense to the store would work for shoppers, but never validated that.
-We might have discovered customers think in terms of price range or occasion or if a different approach is needed to improve searchability.
+We might have discovered customers think in terms of price range or occasion, or if a different approach is needed to improve searchability.